 An Infusion Center will have a secluded room where medications are prepared and administered.
 Infusion Centers are more commonly found in the specialties of Oncology, Hematology, Infectious Disease, Gastroenterology, Rheumatology and others where there are multiple infusible medications for diagnosis in their fields of specialty.
 Some medical practices are equipped to provide infusions however many physicians find that it’s more efficient and comforting to rely on an infusion center.

 Receiving infusion therapy in the hospital will typically take longer than the same infusion in an office-based Infusion Center.
 As a result, many patients find it difficult to get their infusions in the hospital and value the accessibility and affordability of their local office-based Infusion Center.
-Hospitals typically charge much higher fees for their services even if they are offering the same or lower level of care for infusion patients.
+Hospitals typically charge much higher fees for their services, even if they are offering the same or lower level of care for infusion patients.

 First Choice Neurology Infusion Centers

-First Choice Pines Infusion
+First Choice Infusion – Pembroke Pines

-700 N. Hiatus Road, Suite 203
+400 N. Hiatus Road, Suite 200

 Pembroke Pines, FL 33026